 It's a New York Post story.

-Smart Shoes.
+Smart shoes.

 They go for $100 a pair.

-They're bright red, no laces, and they pair up via Bluetooth with the Google Maps smartphone app.
+And they pair up via Bluetooth with the Google Maps smartphone app.

-So on your smartphone, you go to Google Maps and you, if you're walking somewhere, you plot the route.
+So on your smartphone, you go to Google Maps and if you're walking somewhere, you plot the route.

-And then your smartphone Google app via Bluetooth communicates with these shoes.
+And then your smartphone, Google app via Bluetooth communicates with these shoes.

 And the shoes vibrate to tell you when and where to turn on your destination.

-So if you need to turn left, the left side of the shoe vibrates at the street at the intersection, you need to turn left.
+So if you need to turn left, the left side of the shoe vibrates at the street at the intersection.

 If you need to turn right, the shoe vibrates on the right side.

-If you need to keep going straight, It vibrates on the big toe.
+If you need to keep going straight, it vibrates on the big toe.

 And it supposedly vibrates until you get to where you're going.